A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Taub-Nut like solitons and the Bryant soliton

 and the soliton equations $(\ref{solitoneqn1})-(\ref{solitoneqn3})$ reduce to

-which are precisely the soliton equations of a rotationally symmetric gradient steady soliton on $\R^{2n+2}$.
-We will exploit this fact in theorem \ref{r2n+2-thm} below to give a another proof of the existence of the Bryant soliton in even dimensions greater than four.
-Furthermore, if we take $d=2n+2$ and allow $n \in \{ \frac{k}{2} \; \big | \; k \in \N \}$ to take half-integer values in (\ref{bryant1}) and (\ref{bryant2}), we obtain the rotationally symmetric soliton equations on $\R^d$, $d\geq 3$.
-It will turn out that our proof of the existence of the Bryant soliton in theorem \ref{r2n+2-thm} carries over word by word to the odd dimensional case as well.
+These are the equations of a rotationally symmetric gradient steady soliton on $\R^{2n+2}$.
+This fact is exploited in Theorem \ref{r2n+2-thm} below, where we give another proof of the existence of the Bryant soliton in even dimensions greater than four.

-With boundary conditions (\ref{Rnboundary}), the soliton equations (\ref{solitoneqn1})-(\ref{solitoneqn3}) are, as previously, degenerate at $s=0$.
-Nevertheless one can adapt the proof of theorem \ref{analiticity} to show that for each $a_0, b_0 \in \R$ there exists a unique analytic solution near $s=0$ satisfying $a'''(0)=a_0$ and $b'''(0)=b_0$ in addition to the above boundary conditions.
-Furthermore the solution depends smoothly on $a_0$ and $b_0$.
+With boundary conditions (\ref{Rnboundary}) the soliton equations (\ref{solitoneqn1})-(\ref{solitoneqn3}) are, as previously, degenerate at $s=0$.
+Fortunately though, the proof of Theorem \ref{analiticity} carries over; it is straightforward to show that for every $a_0, b_0 \in \R$ there exists a unique analytic solution around $s=0$ satisfying $a'''(0)=a_0$ and $b'''(0)=b_0$.
+Moreover, the solution depends smoothly on $a_0$ and $b_0$.